The-OpenROAD-Project/OpenROAD/doc/post_alpha2.1_branch_methodology.md

 Submodule's may use the master branch for repo specific externally facing releases not tied to the top level openroad app.
 This would also be a branch for any applications which are maintaining a standalone application or servicing other non-openroad needs.
 It is recommended that for code needed for papers that a branch is made for each paper so that there is flexibility to change the master branch as needed.

 **External Modules:**
-The "external" modules like magic, OpenSTA, eigen, flute3 point to master to the master branch of those repo's.
+The "external" modules like magic, OpenSTA, eigen, flute3 point to the master branch of those repo's.

 January 2020
 Tom Spyrou